xmartlabs/blog/_posts/2023-03-15-building-a-zero-shot-sign-pose-embedding-model.md

 ### Search Sign Language Databases

 Users can search a sign language database for signs similar to the one they performed.
 This could help find similar signs with subtle differences that might lead to misinterpretations.
-It could also be useful for finding a sign the user saw somewhere but didn’t know the meaning of.
+It could also be useful for finding a sign the user saw somewhere but didn’t know its meaning.

 ### Sign Classification